joaquintides/fxa_unordered/README.md

 *  `soa_allocation`: N-group metadata and the associated slots are kept in separate arrays to improve cache locality.
 Quadratic probing is used.
+*  `soa15_allocation`: Similar to `soa_allocation` but N is 15 instead of 16:
+this leaves an available metadata byte that is used to cache the number of non-empty slots in the group, which can speed up lookup operations.
 * `coalesced_allocation`: Borrowing ideas from coalesced hashing, a portion of the array (the cellar) is kept out of hash-based positioning and used when a regular N-group is full; N-groups are then linked via a `next`